Last Updated on March 31, 2023 by Matt

 The Thunder comes well-prepared, but there might be some things you want to get after-market.

 The coolest accessory you can (and probably should) consider is the fingerprint lock.
-Given the price of this scooter, it is a very worthwhile investment that will seriously deter thieves.
-You should still consider getting a strong scooter lock anyway, as this is quite an expensive item and you will want it to have as many security layers as possible.
+But still, you should consider getting a strong scooter lock anyway, as this is quite an expensive item and you will want it to have as many security layers as possible.

-You will probably want a bell or a horn as well, as riding without one of those can be either inconvenient or dangerous.
-Owners frequently go for a better mudguard as well.
+You will probably want a bell or a horn, as riding without one of those can be inconvenient or dangerous.

 The wireless phone charger is also a very interesting idea that many owners choose to try out.